Transferring or dropping out of university

 There are many reasons why you may decide to transfer or drop out completely.

-Homesickness is fairly common.
+Homesickness and challenges with settling in is fairly common.
 If not homesick, then maybe you find that you haven’t made enough good friends yet.
 Or, a boyfriend/girlfriend could be living far away and you miss them – it isn’t easy.